ucb-152/lab6/AWS_SETUP.md

 <p align="center">
   <img width="70%" src="./img/aws_setup/8_alarm_details.png">
 </p>

+Then, scroll down to the bottom and click the orange "Create" button.

 3. Search "Budgets" in the top search bar, and in the "Features" section, click on "Budgets".
 Click on the orange "Create a Budget" button.
 4. Fill in the information to match the picture below, and enter your email for the "Email recipients" section.